For Hebrew genealogy forms, go to the Hebrew Genealogy Forms page.

 This form is helpful for seeing quickly what pieces of information you are missing.
 If you don’t have a birth date for one ancestor, or a location for another, it will help you focus on the next steps in your research.

 For Jewish researchers, you can fill out this form before adding your family names to the JewishGen Family Finder to make sure you don’t leave any surname/location combinations out.

 US Immigrant Census Form

 This form does not cover censuses before 1880, but by all means you should check those if the person you are researching lived in the US during an earlier census.
-The reason the form starts in 1880 is partly due to space issues, partly due to more useful information being collected in later censuses, and partly because of the large number of immigrants that arrived in the 1870-1930 period.
-When the 1940 census records are released in 2012, I will probably revise this form to include information from 1940.
+The reason the form starts in 1880 is partly due to space issues, partly due to more useful information being collected in later censuses, and partly because of the large number of immigrants that arrived in the 1870-1940 period.

 Form Index Sheet